lilatomic/lilatomic.ca/posts/migrating-tox-to-pants.md

 ### Code coverage

 Pants supports test coverage reports.
 Just enable it with `[test].use_coverage = true`.
 You might also want to enable machine-readable reports for tools with `[coverage-py].report = ["xml", "html", "raw"]`

+## Assessment and Conclusion

+Obviously, my conclusion is that it's worth migrating to Pants, and it isn't that hard.
+I'm a maintainer of Pants and I use Pants for other projects; I've already paid for the added complexity of understanding how to model the repository and plugins for Pants.

+I think that's one of the biggest strengths of tox: it's very close to simply running things yourself.
+Converting a command-line invocation into a tox invocation isn't much more than giving it a name.
+In contrast, Pants has more machinery to tell it about the command and then connect that command to a goal.
+Tox will automatically include everything in the filetree, while Pants requires you to model `resources` and `files`.
+This need for modelling is the most common problem my colleagues have with Pants.

+The other major advantage tox has over Pants is the ability to test the built package.
+This is essential for a repository that produces libraries or cli applications.
+Pants can include files in tests that wouldn't be included in the built package, and Pants can't test cli commands provided by the package.
+There's some fiddling needed to get the built package listed as a dependency for tests.

+Pants has an advantage with standardisation, both in its cli interface and with the plugins already written for it. `pants lint` will run all the linters in all Pants repositories; I don't have to remember to run `tox -e lint,radon,prreqs` for this repository, and a different set for a different repository.
+The existing plugins also make it easy to run add other tools, such a ruff, by just adding that as a plugin.

+Pants also has an advantage with multilingual repositories.
+We have repositories with Python, shell scripts, Terraform, and Helm charts; Pants can lint them all, and again always with `pants lint`.

+With a repository as small as this one, Pants's ability to detect changes isn't visible.
+But it can make a serious difference with a repository like [llamazure](https://github.com/lilatomic/llamazure) which creates several integration-heavy libraries.
+Only running relevant integration tests significantly reduces iteration time.
+Pants does that automatically.